jhalterman/lyra/README.md

 channel.basicConsume("foo-queue", myConsumer);
 ```

 Here we've created a new `Connection` and `Channel`, specifying a recovery policy to use in case any of our resources are *unexpectedly* closed.
-If the consumer is cancelled, the channel is closed, or the connection is closed, Lyra will automatically attempt to recover the closed resources according to the given recovery policy.
+If the consumer is unexpectedly cancelled, the channel is closed, or the connection is closed, Lyra will automatically attempt to recover the closed resources according to the given recovery policy.

 #### Invocation Retries